 The name Kaliakra, which means “beautiful cape”, was first mentioned in the 13th – 14th centuries.
 In the 14th century, the Bulgarian state was divided into three, and Kaliakra became centre of its eastern-most part and established itself as a big international harbour.

 There are many legends related to Cape Kaliakra.
 The most famous one tells the story of 40 Bulgarian girls led by the beautiful Kaliakra who jumped from the rocks and into the sea to escape from the Ottomans.
 They braided their hair together to make sure no one would back away.

 A museum that preserves many archaeological finds discovered on the territory of the reserve is set up in one of the caves of Cape Kaliakra.
 The model that demonstrates how the ancient fortress looked like in the past is one of the most attractive exhibits in the museum.

-During national holidays Cape Kaliakra is beautifully lit up by powerful floodlights and thus transforms into a magical place that combines the ancient history with the romantic side of the sea.
+During national holidays, Cape Kaliakra is beautifully lit up by powerful floodlights and thus transforms into a magical place that combines ancient history with the romantic side of the sea.

 Information materials and souvenirs are sold at the museum.

 © All images, advertising and video materials and/or other information published on this website are property of the Ministry of Tourism and are protected by the Law on Copyright and Related Rights, according to the Bulgarian laws to all applicable international and relevant acts of the European Union.